Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

-A more fine-grained way is to hide a part of objects deemed privacy-sensitive specific to recipients while keeping the remaining parts accessible for them.
-This partial encryption mechanism ensure to prevent undesirable visual exposure while retaining images' social utility to the max.
-For instance, He et al. \cite{He:PTS:2016} proposed a partial encryption system for OSN images, named PUPPIES.
-Compared with P3, PUPPIES provided a more personalized separation of the image, leveraging an ROI detection and a recommendation mechanism to identify the private part.
-It also allowed users to customize their privacy-sensitive regions.
-Besides, for encrypting the private parts more efficiently, PUPPIES designed several DCT coefficient perturbation methods, which were also transparent to image transformation techniques and could support most image processing libraries without any extra cost.

-\textbf{\textit{Brief summary.}} Encryption can safeguard the sensitive visual content from disclosure to unauthenticated recipients effectively.
-Compared with the visual obfuscation solution, it enables the permitted users to recover the whole image, which is more desirable.
-However, like visual obfuscation, it also encounters the problem of a potential loss of time-efficiency, which should be a critical consideration in designing more sophisticated encryption systems in the future.

-Another problem is that most of the current encryption methods assumed an honest third party, commonly the OSN service provider itself, to maintain the encryption information such as cryptographic keys or communication protocols.
-However, this assumption is not always practical because some OSN services may also be interested in users' photos for commercial purposes with some dishonest behaviors.
-Moreover, these OSN services may be maliciously hacked.
-Therefore, how to perform OSN image encryption in an extremely untrusted environment is a persistent challenge.
-Personalized encryption may offer a way to design policies specific to untrusted environments to guide the encryption, but further explorations are still needed.
+Encryption can completely keep sensitive visual content from being disclosed to unauthenticated recipients.
+Most encryption methods assume an honest third party, commonly the OSN service provider, to maintain the encryption information such as cryptographic keys or communication protocols.
+However, this assumption is not always solid.
+Some OSN services may be interested in user photos for commercial purposes and therefore they may behave dishonestly.
+Further, these OSN services might be hacked.
+Hence, ways to perform encryption in extremely untrusted OSN environments is an open challenge.